Why you should never use football tipsters

-This is the tipical football tipster: a guy having a youtube account or a website where he boasts about his track record, gives you a taste of what it could be if you had access to his skills.
-It can be a video or a blog post making predictions for some future matches from Premier League, La Liga or some other competition.
+This is the tipical football tipster: a guy having a youtube account or a website where he boasts about his track record, gives you a taste of what it could be if you had access to his skills, his ability to look at football statistics and come up with accurate predictions.
+It can be a video or a blog post making predictions for some future matches from Premier League, La Liga or Bundesliga.

-The first problem is this: these stats can be faked.
+The first problem is this: his betting performance can be faked.
 In the case of the blog post it can be edited at a later date giving the illusion that the prediction was accurate.
 In the case of the video it is more difficult but still doable.
 The tipster can create 2 or more videos but publish only one and make the others "private".
-After the matches take place the video is kept if the prediction was accurate.
+After the football matches end the video is kept only if the prediction was accurate.
 If not, it is taken down and the best prediction is made "public".
 With the help of some friends and/or fake accounts it can post comments in that video prior to game to give the impression that the video was created and published when it says it was.

-Now, even if you don't think the tipster you consider hiring is doing this that nagging question still has no answer.
+Now, even if you don't think the tipster you consider hiring is doing this, that nagging question still has no answer.
 Before I answer it, let me tell you a story about how Derren Brown, a famous mentalist, convinced somebody to bet a lot of money (5.000 dollars or something like this) on a horse.
 It's a famous trick, you may find it on Google and Youtube.
 Derren Brown convinced this person to bet 5.000 dollars on a horse by showing him that he was able to predict the winner of a race.
-One day prior to the race he sent a message to that person the prediction.
+One day prior to the race he messaged the prediction to that person.
 And he was right 3 times in a row.
 How did he do it?
 He selected a lot of people and split them into groups, each group receiving different predictions.
 After the first race, the winning group was split again into groups and given predictions for the second race.
 After 3 races he had a group of people convinced he could pick the winning bet.

 Still not convinced you shouldn't use a tipster?
 Here's another approach, from a different angle.
 There are tipsters that charge a fixed fee and tipsters that take a percentage of your winnings.
 And both options are problematic... for the tipster.
 The fixed fee tipster is supposed to tell you what bets to place while you would be able to bet whatever you want.
 In this case, a tipster charging 60 euros per month can have clients that bet in the range of thousands offering a ROI (return of investment) that not even crypto-currencies are offering.
 This would be a real bad deal for the tipster, wouldn't it?
 On the other hand, the tipster that is payed as a percentage from your winnings must trust you that you will tell him how much you bet.
 You could place 2 bets, one with small amount that you show to the tipster and another with a big amount; if the tipster is right you pay a small fee for his services, while you would win big.
 Again, this would be another bad deal for the tipster.
 So given the fact that beating the house (or be a better predictor than the bookmakers) is very difficult and the fact no matter how you pay the tipster it could be a bad deal for them, why would anyone put forth so easily tips for winning bets?

-In the last couple of years a few marketplaces for "tipsters" (you'll see why I'm using quoates in a minute) appeared.
+In the last couple of years a few marketplaces for sports "tipsters" (you'll see why I'm using quotes in a minute) appeared.
 Basically there are websites where tipsters and their potential customers meet.
 These websites store the history of a tipster and you can choose which one to use based on past performance.
 Because there's a lot of competition between "tipsters" the prices are very low so it's very tempting to use them.
-However you don't know if they are real and my suspicion is they are not (hence the quotes).
+However you don't know if they are real.
+And my suspicion is they are not, hence the quotes.